Types of computer monitors | What is a monitor and its functions explainer

 The main function of the monitor is to allow users to interact with the computer in the form of text, graphics, display images, and video.

-The user uses input devices like a mouse; keyboard etc to give input to the computer and take the desired output post-processing raw data and information.
+The user uses input devices like a mouse; keyboard etc. to give input to the computer and take the desired output post-processing raw data and information.

-To make you understand the things better and clear we will now discuss below the different types of monitors and their functions.
+To make you understand things better and clear we will now discuss below the different types of monitors and their functions.

 8 Different types of computer monitors and their functions